-Soaking in a hot spring surrounded by snow covered mountains and crisp alpine air is a True North experience.
+Soaking in a hot spring surrounded by snow-capped mountains and crisp alpine air is a True North experience.

 There are plenty of scenic hot springs in the Banff/Canmore area that are totally accessible by car.
 Venturing to these hot springs can be a lot of fun in itself, as many of the roads in Banff National Park provide incredible scenery.
 Along the highways you will see mountains, beautiful forests, wildlife, waterfalls, marshes, and many other stunning sights – especially black bears, which are a common spectacle in summer time along highway shoulders!

-Whether you’re looking for a clean, developed hot spring to sooth your muscles in, or a rugged, natural hot spring to check off your bucket list of Canadian things to do, we’ve compiled a list of the best spots in and around Banff National Park.
+Whether you’re looking for a clean, developed hot spring for where you can soothe your muscles, or a rugged, natural hot spring to check off your Canadian bucket list, we’ve compiled some of the best spots in and around Banff National Park.

 1. Banff Upper Hot Springs